 Majority Athletes in ESPN Survey Support Marriage Equality

-October 12, 2012 by Maureen McCarty, HRC Associate Director of Digital Media
+October 12, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 This month’s issue of ESPN The Magazine features an anonymous survey of 62 professional athletes' opinions on the presidential election and social issues, including marriage equality.